LFPy/LFPy/documentation/sources/information.rst

     in case you want to install in your home directory (e.g. if you do not have root access).

-    If you only want to have LFPy in one place, you can add this folder to your $PYTHONPATH, and just compile the Cython extensions;
+    If you only want to have LFPy in one place, you can add this working folder to your $PYTHONPATH, and just compile the Cython extensions;
     ::

         python setup.py build_ext -i